LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 the :meth:`~crappy.blocks.Block.recv_all_data` method of the Generator, and that contains all data recently received over incoming Links.
-This supports Generator Paths with stop conditions based on the value of a label, described in :ref:`this tutorials section
+This supports Generator Paths with stop conditions based on the value of a label, described in the :ref:`conditional Generator tutorial
-<tutorials/more_complexity:3. advanced generator condition>`.
+<tutorial-generator-conditions>`.

 To signal that a stop condition is met, the :meth:`~crappy.blocks.generator_path.meta_path.Path.get_cmd` method raises a